Receive webhooks and trigger actions based on them.

 Secrets

-Configure a list of secrets to validate the hook.
+Configure a list of secrets that validate the webhook.

 Filter

-Filter can be either a concrete filter or a conjunction filter.
+A filter can be either a concrete filter or a conjunction of filters.
 Concrete filters return either true or false on specific constraints.
-Conjunction filters contain lists of filters which are evaluated and combined based on the type.
-The result is either used for parent conjunction filters or, if at the root, used to decide if a hook should be executed.
+A conjunction of filters contain lists of filters which are evaluated and combined logically, based on the type.
+The result is either used for parent conjunction of filters or, if at the root, used to decide if a hook should be executed.

 • not: Logical negation.